 Tech Changing Jobs

 Tech has really changed the way some jobs are being done today.
 One of such is marketing.
-Marketing has continued to not only remain relevant but in demand.
+According to the professionals from indexsy.com, marketing has continued to not only remain relevant but in demand.
 This is as a result of tech which has gradually led to the emergence of the “digital marketer”.
 The job descriptions remain the same however, the tools which are being used to execute have changed as there are a lot more platforms and tools available with access to a wider market.

 So, technology can result in a change in jobs.